Textualize/textual/docs/tutorial.md

 !!! quote

     I've always thought the secret sauce in making a popular framework is for it to be fun.
-I hope you enjoy this tutorial!

     &mdash; **Will McGugan** (creator of Rich and Textual)